One-on-one MCAT Tutoring

 Success on the Critical Analysis and Reasoning Skills section (the new Verbal Reasoning) is based entirely on your strategic approach.
 In a class, the teacher is likely to force all of the students in a single, artificial method (such as stopping to take notes on scratch paper while reading) whereas an individual tutor can adapt the Verbal strategy to your personalized needs.
 Finally, pre-med students often need introduction to the concepts and the strategies in the new Behavioral Sciences section alongside ample opportunities to practice those concepts.

 Materials and Methodologies

-Next Step has developed a proprietary set of 8 prep books, built from the ground up for the revised 2015 exam.
-This set, totaling over 3,500 pages, covers every aspect of the exam as well as providing over 100 sample passages.
-Additionally, our students have access to several full-length exams, simulating the full 6-7 hour test-day experience.
+Next Step has developed a proprietary set of 9 prep books, built from the ground up for the revised MCAT.
+This set, totaling over 3,500 pages, covers every aspect of the exam as well as providing well over 100 sample passages.

-Students also receive access to our proprietary full-length MCAT exams (and half-length diagnostic test).
-These exams accurately replicate the length and format of the 2015 revised MCAT, including full-length psychology/sociology sections.
+Students receive access to our proprietary full-length MCAT exams (and half-length diagnostic test).
+These exams accurately replicate the length and format of the MCAT, including full-length psychology/sociology sections.

 Flexible Start Dates and Scheduling

 Since our MCAT tutoring programs are completely customized, our students can start any time.
 We will put together the right MCAT tutor program to take you from your start date to the day of your test, making the best use of time available.
 We are able to guide your prep over the course of 6 months, or we can put together a plan to eke out those last few points 2 weeks before your test date.